-Valentine starts his morning in a confidential design review discussing new engine development updates.
+Valentine starts his morning with a confidential design review discussing new engine development updates.
 The items of his presentation to the team include new sensor technology being introduced, design changes and other validation test plan.

 “Everyone on the team is engaged in the new engine design testing.
 That means collaboration between structural engineers, mechanical engineers, product validation engineers and design engineers.
 Not forgetting Technical leaders and Technical Advisers.
 Together we work at improving the efficiency of all components on the engine.
-This in turn keeps our customers happy”
+This, in turn, keeps our customers happy”

 During the meeting, the Product Configuration Team Leader puts up a 3D model of the new engine on the large screen for all responsible team member to talk about their components for any updates and design work structured in or upcoming.

-“We’re currently in year 2 of a 4 year development cycle, so we’re very focused on refining the performance of the engine as well as incorporating other engine design changes."
+“We’re currently in year 2 of a 4-year development cycle, so we’re very focused on refining the performance of the engine as well as incorporating other engine design changes."